glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Software

 \subsubsection{Predictions and fitted values}

 Using the \code{predict} method, we can make predictions using only the population level information (i.e.,~the fixed effects only) or the group-specific level information (i.e.,~the fixed and random effects results).
-The \pkg{glmmPen} package restricts predictions on new data to only use the fixed effects.
+The \CRANpkg{glmmPen} package restricts predictions on new data to only use the fixed effects since it is generally unlikely that the grouping levels within other datasets will exactly match the grouping levels within the data used to create the prediction model.
 The \code{predict} method has the following arguments: